build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ![Navigate to stack](/images/2023-08-23_14-53-13.png "Navigate to stack")

 4. Click on `Outputs` and check the resources that are created.
-5. Find the TestHostSession in the key column.
-The URL link for TestHostSession opens an interactive shell on an EC2 instance (**TestInstance1** in the earlier diagram) within an AWS Network Firewall protected subnet which you will be using to send test traffic in this tutorial.
+5. Find the `TestHostSession` in the key column.
+The URL link for `TestHostSession` opens an interactive shell on an Amazon EC2 instance (**TestInstance1** in the earlier diagram) within an AWS Network Firewall protected subnet which you will be using to send test traffic in this tutorial.
 6. Click on the link to connect to it.
-You may find it useful to open this in a separate tab so you can return here to use this and the other links as shortcuts.
+You may find it useful to open this in a separate tab, so you can return here to use this and the other links as shortcuts.
 There are also links to the AWS Network Firewall, Route 53 Resolver DNS Firewall, and CloudWatch Logs services.

 ![CloudFormation Output](/images/2023-08-23_14-54-25.png "CloudFormation Output")

-7. Change into the ssm-user home folder using the `cd ~/` command.
+7. In the interactive shell, change into the `ssm-user` home folder using the `cd ~/` command.
-8. Clone the git repo into the ssm-user home directory using the `git clone` command.
+8. Clone the [git repo](https://github.com/build-on-aws/testing-egress-controls-for-cloud-workloads/tree/main) into the ssm-user home directory using the `git clone https://github.com/build-on-aws/testing-egress-controls-for-cloud-workloads.git` command.
 9. cd into the `testing-egress-controls-for-cloud-workloads` directory.
 10. Run the test-egress script using the command `sh test-egress.sh` command.
 This should show that nothing is currently being blocked.